Computer Use Policy

 Patron Data and Documents

-• Any data or documents should be saved on a portable storage device such as a USB drive or a CD-R/CD-RW.
+• Any data or documents should be saved on a portable storage device such as a USB drive.
 Data saved to the local hard drive is only stored temporarily and should be deleted before ending a session.
 The library is not responsible for any data left on the local hard drive.

 • The library is not responsible for the corruption or deletion of patron data, nor is the library responsible for access to any data by other patrons.

 • Unsaved work will be lost at the end of the computer session.
-Patrons will be given three reminders to save their work near the end of their session.
-Ignoring these reminders will lead to deletion of their work.
 The library staff is not responsible for lost work and cannot retrieve lost work.
 It is good practice to always save works in progress because technical problems can occur at any time.
 The library staff is not responsible for work lost because of technical problems and other unforeseen difficulties.

 One-time Computer Use Passes